 If possible, you can also hose off any dirt or keep a bucket full of water on the porch.

 You can also keep any required products such as cleaning mit or paw cleaner outside in a box.
-Don’t forget to buy a highly absorbent doormat which will save you a lot of hassle.
+A doormat may also save you a lot of hassle.

 How to Clean a Dog Paw Wound